sinnie/learn_web_dev/node.md

 At this point the loop will block for I/O for the timeout calculated by the poll timeout.
 All I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.

-I/O events are handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
+I/O events are then handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
 When the OS notifies libuv that I/O has happened, it invokes the appropriate handler in JS.
 A given tick of the event loop may process zero or more I/O events.
 If a tick takes a long time, I/O events will queue in an operating system queue.

 During the __poll__ phase, scripts for timers whose threshold has elapsed are executed.
 Then new I/O events are retrieved.
 * The poll phase executes scripts for timers whose threshold has elapsed and process events in the __poll__ queue, and completes those tasks in that order.
 * When the event loop enters the poll phase and there are no timers scheduled, one of two things will happen.
   * If the poll queue is not empty, the event loop will iterate through its queue of callbacks and execute them synchronously until the queue is empty or the system-dependent hard limit is reached.
   * if the poll queue is empty, one of two more things will happen:
     * If scripts have been scheduled by `setImmediate()`, the event loop will end the poll phase and continue to the check phase to execute those scheduled scripts.
     * If scripts have not been scheduled by `setImmediate()`, the event loop will wait for callbacks to be added to the queue, then execute them immediately.
   * Once the __poll queue__ is empty, the event loop will check for timers whose time thresholds have been reached.
 If one or more timers are ready, the event loop will wrap back to the __timers__ phase to execute those timers' callbacks.

-#### Check handle callbacks are called
+#### 7. Check handle callbacks are called
-Check handles get their callbacks called right after the loop has blocked for I/O. Check handles are essentially the counterpart of prepare handles.
+Check handles get their callbacks called right after the loop has blocked for I/O. Check handles are essentially the counterpart of prepare handles [(libuv)](http://docs.libuv.org/en/v1.x/design.html).

  During the __check__ phase, `setImmediate()` callbacks are invoked.
   * The __check__ phase allows callbacks to be invoked immediately after the poll phase has completed.
 If the __poll__ phase becomes idle and scripts have been queued with `setImmediate()`, the event loop can continue to the __check__ phase rather than waiting.

 > `setImmediate()` is a special timer that runs in a separate phase of the event loop.
 It uses a libuv API that schedules callbacks to execute after the poll phase has completed.

-* Typically, the event loop will reach the __poll__ phase where it will wait for an incoming connection, request, etc. However, if a callback has been scheduled with `setImmediate`, and the __poll__ becomes idle, it will end and continue to the check phase rather than waiting for __poll__ events.
+* Typically, the event loop will reach the __poll__ phase where it will wait for incoming connections, requests, etc. However, if a callback has been scheduled with `setImmediate`, and the __poll__ becomes idle, it will end and continue to the check phase rather than waiting for __poll__ events.

-#### __Close Callbacks__
+#### 8. __Close Callbacks__
 When a socket or handle is closed abruptly, e.g. `socket.on('close', ...)`, the close event is emitted in this phase.
   * If a socket or handle is closed abruptly (e.g `socket.destroy()`), the `close` event will be emitted in this phase.
 Otherwise, it will be emitted via `process.nextTick()`.

-Close callbacks are called.
-If a handle was closed by calling uv_close() it will get the close callback called.
+  * If a handle was closed by calling `uv_close()` it will get the close callback called.

-#### Special cases
+#### 9. Special cases
-If the loop was run with UV_RUN_ONCE, it’s possible that no I/O callbacks were fired after blocking for I/O, but some time has passed so there might be timers that are due.
+If the loop was run with `UV_RUN_ONCE`, it’s possible that no I/O callbacks were fired after blocking for I/O, but since some time has passed, there may be timers that are due.
 At this point, those timers get their callbacks called.

-#### Iteration ends
+#### 10. Iteration ends
-If the loop was run with UV_RUN_NOWAIT or UV_RUN_ONCE modes the iteration is ended and uv_run() will return.
-If the loop was run with UV_RUN_DEFAULT it will continue from the start if it’s still alive, otherwise it will also end.
+If the loop was run with either the `UV_RUN_NOWAIT` or the `UV_RUN_ONCE` modes, the iteration is ended and `uv_run()` will return.
+If the loop was run with `UV_RUN_DEFAULT` the event loop will continue from the start if it is still alive, otherwise it will also end.

 #### `Process.nextTick()`
-`process.nextTick()` is not technically part of the event loop, but it is part of the asynchronous API. nextTickQueue processes after the current operation completes regardless of the current phase of the event loop.
+`process.nextTick()` is not technically part of the event loop, but it is part of the asynchronous API. `nextTickQueue` processes after the current operation completes regardless of the current phase of the event loop.

 If used incorrectly, `nextTick()` can prevent the Event Loop from reaching the __Poll__ phase.